Analysis | New Georgia legislation would curb ‘souls to the polls’

-State Rep. Barry Fleming (R), chair of a newly created Special Committee on Election Integrity, introduced a bill last week that aimed to eliminate all early voting on Sundays — thus eliminating “Souls to the Polls,” a get-out-the-vote initiative popular with the state’s predominantly Black churches.
+State Rep. Barry Fleming (R), chair of a newly created Special Committee on Election Integrity, introduced a bill last week that aimed to eliminate all early voting on Sundays — thus eliminating “souls to the polls,” a get-out-the-vote initiative popular with the state’s predominantly Black churches.
 That’s among many other provisions.
 From Georgia Public Broadcasting:

 Section 12 of the bill would provide “uniformity” to the three-week early voting period, Fleming said, requiring all counties to hold early voting from 9 a.m. to 5 p.m.
 Monday through Friday for three weeks before the election, plus a mandatory 9-to-5 period of voting the second Saturday before the election.
 It would allow counties to extend hours to 7 a.m. and 7 p.m., but would prohibit counties from holding early voting any other days — including Sunday voting popular in larger metro counties and a high turnout day for Black voters that hold “souls to the polls” events.Like other bills making their way through the GOP-controlled legislature, there would be a new photo ID requirement for absentee ballots.